Judge presses DOJ to make a decision on Andrew McCabe charges

 Breaking News Emails

-A federal judge in Washington, D.C. wants the Justice Department to make up its mind about whether or not it plans to indict former acting FBI director Andrew McCabe, warning that he'll start releasing documents about the motives behind McCabe's firing if the agency doesn't decide his fate by next month.
+A federal judge in Washington, D.C., wants the Department of Justice to make up its mind about whether or not it plans to indict former acting FBI director Andrew McCabe, warning that he'll start releasing documents about the motives behind McCabe's firing if the agency doesn't decide his fate by next month.

 "So the government will have to make a call.
-If it doesn't, I'm going to start order the release of information" after the next court hearing on the case on Nov.
-15th, Judge Reggie Walton warned DOJ's lawyers, according to a transcript of Monday's hearing.
+If it doesn't, I'm going to start ordering the release of information" after the next court hearing on the case on Nov.
+15, Judge Reggie Walton warned the Justice Department's lawyers, according to a transcript of Monday's hearing.
 “I think our society, our public does have a right to know what's going on.”

 The CREW suit aims to find out whether the firing was politically motivated, since President Donald Trump had been calling for McCabe's ouster.

-Lawyers for the DOJ have contended that those documents should not be made public because McCabe still might be charged criminally.
+Lawyers for the Justice Department have contended that those documents should not be made public because McCabe still might be charged criminally.

 McCabe's attorneys urged the Justice Department not to indict their client last month following reports that prosecutors had presented the case to a grand jury that declined to indict him.